 - All use of materials placed on electronic reserves will be at the initiative of faculty solely for the non-commercial, educational use of students.

-- Materials to be copied or scanned for electronic reserves will be in legal possession by the library or the faculty member (by purchase, license, fair use, etc.) or some other unit of the University.
+- Materials to be scanned by digitization services for electronic access will be in legal possession by the library or the faculty member (by purchase, license, fair use, etc.) or some other unit of the University.

-- Any copyright notice on the original material must be included in the material copied or scanned.
+- Any copyright notice on the original material must be included in the material scanned.
 Appropriate citations and attributions to source must also be included.

-- To the extent applicable and feasible, use of copyrighted materials on class web pages, in coursepacks, or otherwise outside the course reserve system should follow the above rules.
+- To the extent applicable and feasible, use of copyrighted materials on class web pages, or otherwise outside the course reserve system should follow the above rules.